1211ciel/node/words.md

 He had a nasty moment when he thought he'd lost his passport.

 namely 也就是
+namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.

 namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely